Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Chaos-Mage.md

 **Champion Feat**

-You or an ally now lose one less die of hit points (for example, `dice: 3d6` instead of 4d6).
+You or an ally now lose one less die of hit points (for example, `dice: 3d6` instead of `dice: 4d6`).

 **Epic Feat**